 Test your courage on the Hydro Plunge at Great Wolf Lodge.

 Great Wolf Lodge – Scotrun

 This family-friendly water park is a favorite among the well-known indoor water parks, and it’s not hard to see why.
 Kids of all ages have seemingly unlimited options, from slide boarding and tube slides to aquatic roller coasters with a 40-foot drop.
 Families looking to relax can also float along the lazy river or have pint-sized fun on the mini slides and geysers at the Cub Paw Pool.
-There are also lots of options for kids after they dry off, including storytime, puppet shows, character appearances throughout the park, a scaled-down bowling alley, and an arcade.
-While a stay at the hotel is required for use of this water park, parents will get a lot of bang for their buck here with so much fun to be had from wake-up to bedtime.
+There are also many options for kids after they dry off, including storytime, puppet shows, character appearances throughout the park, a scaled-down bowling alley, and an arcade.
+While a stay at the hotel used to be required, day passes are now available and can be booked online in advance.

 It's always summer at Rocking Horse Ranch's Big Splash indoor water park.

 Indoor Water Parks in New York

 2021 update: Temperature checks are required, and more safety precautions are in place.